brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-2.md

 feedback received.

-As lots of rounds of feedback are provided already and students' submissions are not directly assessed, goals are, students' submissions are not considered.
+As lots of rounds of feedback are provided already and students' submissions are not directly assessed, goals are, students' submissions are not considered most of the time when ticking of goals.

-Grading typically occurs in groups but each individual needs to be involved in the presentation of each goal in order to show that they can tick it off.
-This requires planning in advance for the team.
+Grading typically occurs in groups but each individual needs to be involved in the presentation for each goal.
+This requires planning in advance for the team to avoid one member doing all the talking and preventing others from ticking off the goal.

 ## Thoughts

-As this is a design exercise, details of designs should diverge fairly rapidly,  thus cheating is less of a concern.
-Indeed, students are tested by the TA orally, so any copying needs to come with appropriate understanding (and understanding is the ultimate goal, of course).
+The assessment is a design exercise and details of designs should diverge fairly rapidly, making cheating is less of a concern.
+Indeed, students are tested by the TA orally, so any copying needs to come with appropriate understanding (and understanding is the ultimate goal).
+Thus students are also given the opportunity to learn by seeing other students' designs.

-One concern with having optional submissions is that weaker students, who presumably would benefit more from feedback, are less likely to be in a position to have their submissions ready (conjecture).
+The choice between optional and mandatory submission was tricky.
+Weaker students may opt out of the feedback step, though they are the ones most likely to benefit.
-But making the  submissions mandatory goes against one of the other pedagogic goals of this assignment, namely to get students to plan their own submissions.
+Making the  submissions mandatory goes against one of the other pedagogic goals of this assignment, namely to get students to plan their own submissions.

 One concern is that students could copy feedback from others, thereby increasing their chance of getting